 Similarly, if you file for short-term disability when you should have been receiving workers’ compensation benefits, you’ll likely have pay back a portion of the short-term disability benefits you received.
 This is referred to as an “offset.”

 Some workers may have a type of coverage known as Individual Disability Insurance to help supplement long-term disability benefits by protecting a higher percentage of income.
-So for example, it could cover thing like bonuses, commissions and other incentive pay that a traditional long-term disability plan doesn’t usually cover.
+So for example, it could cover things like bonuses, commissions, and other incentive pay that a traditional long-term disability plan doesn’t usually cover.
 Individual Disability Insurance is geared more toward executives and other professionals, though it is sometimes extended to others in the workforce too.

 Understanding how these benefits can be interwoven – or not – is an important part of figuring out how to best navigate the system to maximize your benefits.
 We can help.